delster1/hbwlab/README.md

-# HBWlab (Only called this because its the folder on my computer)
+# hbwlab
-This is for the HBW project at KU, my goal with this is to streamline the OCR process.
+This is for the HBW project at KU, my goal is to streamline the OCR process.

+(Ignore the weird name, it's only called this because its the folder on my computer)